Raxselot/SpotifyPlaylist_to_Youtube/README.md

 Projekt:

-The Spotify to Youtube Playlist Konverter is a Python Script das is able to konvert Spotify Playlist to Youtube Playlists.
+The Spotify to Youtube Playlist Konverter is a Python Script that is able to konvert Spotify Playlist to Youtube Playlists.

 The Tool uses the Spotify API and the Youtube V4 API